Eliot-Roxbergh/notes_pinephone/README.md

 Part of system UI, works.

 ## Wifi
 Wifi was moderately fast at 4-5 MB/s (quick test), it works.
-However, wifi does not seem to be automatically discovered after toggling wifi HW switch while phone is running.
+However, wifi does not seem to be automatically discovered after toggling wifi HW switch while phone is running (NOT recommended AFAIK).

 ## Internet, texts, calls, mms